Assistant Professor of Biological Chemistry, Faculty of Science

-The group's research activities focus on the chemical synthesis of therapeutic proteins.
-We're interested in the development and application of selenium-mediated peptide ligation to prepare and… read more
+The group's research activities focus on the chemical synthesis and investigation of native and engineered peptides and proteins.
+Current projects include the development of site-selective methods to… read more

 Nottingham, NG7 2RD